jMonkeyEngine/JmeAndroidDemo/README.md

 JmeAndroidDemo
 ==============

-The goal of this project is to demonstrate JME 3.0 capabilities on Android. \\
+The goal of this project is to demonstrate JME 3.0 capabilities on Android.

-Here are the jars used for the project to compile\\
+Here are the jars used for the project to compile\n
 In the SDK create a new library named lastSVNJme3 and put those jars in it\\
 jME3-blender.jar\\
 jME3-core.jar\\